-Flexible Portfolios: Similar to Personal Capital’s Tactical Weighting strategy this portfolio enables you to adjust the individual asset class weights in your portfolio.
+Flexible Portfolios: Similar to Personal Capitals Tactical Weighting strategy this portfolio enables you to adjust the individual asset class weights in your portfolio.
 It’s designed for more experienced investors, though they don’t define who they are.
 Flexible Portfolios can be used to deviate from your recommended portfolio.
 This gives at least limited individual control over your portfolio.

 Goldman Sachs Smart Beta: This is an actively managed portfolio option, with management provided by Goldman Sachs.
-It attempts to outperform conventional market cap strategies.
+It attempts to outperform conventional market-cap strategies.
 It provides a higher risk/higher reward strategy, compared to more common robo-advisor strategies that simply seek to match the performance of underlying markets.

-BlackRock Target Income: This is a portfolio designed specifically for investors who are looking for a relatively safe income producing portfolio.
-It is invested entirely in a mix of longer term bonds, and lower quality high yield bonds, to produce above average interest rate returns.
+BlackRock Target Income: This is a portfolio designed specifically for investors who are looking for a relatively safe income-producing portfolio.
+It is invested entirely in a mix of longer-term bonds, and lower quality high yield bonds, to produce above-average interest rate returns.
 The portfolio does not seek capital gains.

 Personal Capital has a free version, known as the Financial Dashboard.
-It’s extremely popular, and currently being used by nearly two million people.
+It’s extremely popular and is currently being used by nearly two million people.
 Though it’s often regarded as a budgeting app, it’s actually fairly limited in that regard.
 The greater strength is in the many investment tools it offers.
 For this reason, Personal Capital’s free Financial Dashboard is worth signing up for, even if you never plan to use the Wealth Management service.

 The tools and features of the Financial Dashboard include the following:

 Budgeting: The Financial Dashboard is a financial account aggregator.
-You connect your various financial accounts, including investment accounts, checking and savings accounts, loans, credit cards, and even employer sponsored retirement plans.
+You connect your various financial accounts, including investment accounts, checking and savings accounts, loans, credit cards, and even employer-sponsored retirement plans.
 You can then track your cash flow and spending patterns, as well as analyze your spending categories and individual transactions.
 Monthly summaries will help you to know exactly where your money is going.
-The budgeting capability provides you with upcoming bill alerts, but does not enable you to pay bills through the platform.
+The budgeting capability provides you with upcoming bill alerts but does not enable you to pay bills through the platform.

 Cash Flow Analyzer: You can use the Analyzer to create a budget, and then to set financial goals.
 Those goals can include saving for the purchase of a home or a college education, or paying off debt.
 It will then help you to develop strategies for each goal.

 401(k) Analyzer: This is one of the financial tools Personal Capital is best known for.
-The Analyzer can search your employer sponsored retirement plan for hidden investment fees.
-It can then recommend lower cost options within your plan.
+The Analyzer can search your employer-sponsored retirement plan for hidden investment fees.
+It can then recommend lower-cost options within your plan.